ram1123/ram1123.github.io/_posts/2018-08-17-CMS-Grid-Certificate.md

 # Grid Certificate Installation

-- Get new grid certificate from link : https://ca.cern.ch/ca/
+- Get new grid certificate from link : [https://ca.cern.ch/ca/](https://ca.cern.ch/ca/)

-- Backup certificate from Firefox and name is as cert.p12.
+- Backup certificate from FireFox and name is as cert.p12.

-    + You can see this step here: https://ca.cern.ch/ca/Help/?kbid=040111
+    + You can see this step here: [https://ca.cern.ch/ca/Help/?kbid=040111](https://ca.cern.ch/ca/Help/?kbid=040111)

-- Copy file cert.p12 on lxplus (or lpc) home directory.
+- Copy file `cert.p12` on lxplus (or lpc) home directory.

 - Go to lxplus and run following commands: